projectshaped/parametric-svg/Readme.md

 There is one difference between a spreadsheet cell and a variable.
 While a cell has an *address* (like `B1`) – you must give each variable a *name* using lower- and uppercase letters (for example, `baseLength`).
 You can later use this name to reference a value.
 This makes your parametric attributes more readable – instead of `(B1 + 3) * 2` you would `(baseLength + 3) * 2`.
 When you look at the file two weeks later, you’ll still know what’s going on.

+If an expression in a parametric attribute contains a variable which doesn’t have any value, the bound attribute won’t be updated.

 How you assign values to your variables depends on the implementation you’re using.
 For example, the [`<parametric-svg>`][] custom element takes variables as attributes:

 ```html